Filing Chapter 7 bankruptcy in California can help eliminate your debt quickly, but it's important to understand the means test and income limits.

 California Chapter 7 Bankruptcy Income Limit

 We'll start with some information about household income levels for bankruptcy cases in California.
-We want to remind you that these figures are specifically for cases filed on or after November 1st, 2024.
+We want to remind you that these figures are specifically for cases filed on or after November 1st, 2024 which is valid in 2025.
 The income levels are updated typically every six months or so.
 Make sure you double-check the most up-to-date information.

 But what if you have an even larger household?
 You will add $9,900 to the annual income limit for each additional family member beyond nine.